quixio/quix-streams/docs/connectors/sinks/postgres-sink.md

 # PostgreSQL Sink

+!!! info

+    This is a **Community** connector.
+Test it before using in production.

+    To learn more about differences between Core and Community connectors, see the [Community and Core Connectors](../community-and-core.md) page.

 PostgreSQL is a powerful, open-source object-relational database system.

 Quix Streams provides a sink to write processed data to PostgreSQL.